 Every bank has a relationship manager for your bank account.

 Startup and small business owners have their own battles to fight.

-Where is the time to communicate with your relationship managers?
+How is it relevant for you?
+In fact, where is the time to communicate with your relationship managers?

 Take a small piece of advice (free).
 Get to know your relationship manager.

 The manager might pester you once or twice in making few investments and I do not blame them as they have their targets to meet.

 Anyways, it will be all worth getting pestered, if you know how to use your relationship with your manager.